RajHeer/dynamic_web-page/README.md

-# dynamic_web-page
+# Basic dynamic_web-page / SPA (no framework)

-- Dynamic webpage, wholly generated via JS with webpack for bundling
+- Dynamic webpage, wholly generated via JS with webpack for bundling.
+No framework e.g. REACT - https://rajheer.github.io/dynamic_web-page/

-## implemented so far
+## implemented
-1. Webpack config with loaders for CSS and hmtl plugin for auto update for script bundle tags.
+1. Webpack config with loaders for CSS, images and hmtl plugin for auto update for script bundle tags.
 2. Task runner scripts added to 'watch' and update bundles and for build via npm.
-3. Modules wired up to index.js and entry points and output set in webpack config.
+3. Web page content modules wired up to index.js and entry points and output set in webpack config.

-## to implement
-1. Build out site and style.
-2. Functionality for 'tabbed'/nav browsing for different sections.